California’s protection & advocacy system

 CAP was established to improve communication and help resolve issues between clients and vocational rehabilitation/DOR staff and other Rehabilitation Act funded program staff.
 CAP also helps clients understand the rehabilitation process and the benefits available under the Rehabilitation Act of 1973.
 CAP’s role is to provide information about benefits available under the Rehabilitation Act and to assist clients with understanding their rights and responsibilities in relation to receipt of these benefits.
 Additionally, CAP’s role is to ensure that clients’ rights are protected under the Rehabilitation Act.

-The CAP Brochure provides information about the Client Assistance Program and contact information to the CAP project in 10 regional DOR areas.
+The CAP Brochure provides information about the Client Assistance Program and contact information to the CAP project.
 Consumers can reach their CAP advocate by calling DRC’s statewide toll-free number at 1-800-776-5746 or TTY 1-800-719-5798.